 An overwhelming majority of Singaporeans regard palliative care as highly-priced, and roughly half say they will not seek long-term care because of its astronomical expenses.
 It is just a reflection of the general ignorance about palliative care's relative costs.
 Several patients even qualify for free home palliative care in Singapore, whereas others must pay between $250 and $350 per day for inpatient hospice care, which is approximately half the cost of a standard hospital stay.

-Conversely, based on the extent of care required and the patient's preferences, palliative care can be delivered anywhere, including private care, community hospitals, clinics, skilled nursing facilities, hospices, and even the patient's own residence.
+Conversely, based on the extent of care required and the patient's preferences, palliative care can be delivered anywhere, including private care, community hospitals, clinics, nursing home in singapore, hospices, and even the patient's own residence.

 When people become quite ill with life-threatening illnesses and must rely on everyone else for the most basic tasks, terminally ill individuals frequently lose their sense of self-worth and pride.
 But when they face their final lap of life, they crave this respect above all else.

 The seniors can choose home palliative care services in Singapore rather than just committing to institutions, which will considerably boost their quality of life by enabling them to enjoy the remaining period of their lives at home independently and with honor while drawing closer to death.